Return to the BUILD

 If you are not using The Dashboard Mod, this is the step where you would press the Eaglemoss Dial Panel into place.

 Even though this was a short issue, there was quite a bit of modding to make me happy with the results.
 And, if I ever decide to fully integrate the extra dashboard lamps, I can.
-Everything in this issue is plastic.

 Issue 46 – Dashboard: Contactors, Meters